redhat-et/TKM/docs/design/architechture.md

 This interaction is central to validating and tracking kernel cache usage for pods, and effectively plugs the Agent into the pod lifecycle.

-CSI Lifecycle Hooks via gRPC
+CSI Lifecycle Hooks via gRPC:

-Mount Request: When the CSI driver mounts a volume for a pod, it makes a gRPC call to the TKM Agent to validate the requested kernel cache (by resolved digest) for the node and GPU configuration.
+**Mount Request**: When the CSI driver mounts a volume for a pod, it makes a gRPC call to the TKM Agent to validate the requested kernel cache (by resolved digest) for the node and GPU configuration.
 If the Agent confirms the cache is Ready and Compatible, the CSI proceeds with extraction and mounting.

-Unmount Request: Upon pod deletion or volume unmount, the CSI driver notifies the Agent, allowing it to update internal reference counts or perform cleanup operations.
+**Unmount Request**: Upon pod deletion or volume unmount, the CSI driver notifies the Agent, allowing it to update internal reference counts or perform cleanup operations.